Brief Description of Concentration

 - CS 61: Systems Programming and Machine Organization (fall).
 For those who have the prerequisite C programming experience.

 - CS 20: Discrete Mathematics for Computer Science (spring).
-An optional spring term course to prepare students for courses in theoretical computer science such as CS 121 and 124.
+A spring term course to prepare students for courses in theoretical computer science such as CS 120, CS 121, and 124.

 - CS 121: Introduction to the Theory of Computation (fall).
 For those who have the prerequisite background in formal mathematics.

-- Computer Science ordinarily requires mathematics as follows: Linear Algebra to the level of Mathematics 21b or equivalent; and either Multi-Variable Calculus to the level of Mathematics 21a or equivalent, or Probability to the level of Statistics 110 or equivalent.
+- Computer Science ordinarily requires mathematics as follows: Linear Algebra to the level of Mathematics 21b or equivalent; and Probability to the level of Statistics 110 or equivalent.
 Students should follow Mathematics placement advice in judging where to start in the Mathematics sequence.